Learning Outcomes

 Record Keeping

 All repayments of client money must be accurately recorded in the firm's accounting records in accordance with Rule 8.
-This includes entries on the relevant client ledger (debiting the client section) and the client cash account (crediting the client section) to reflect the payment out of the client account.
+This includes entries on the relevant client ledger and the cash sheet, showing the purpose, amount, date, and payee.
+The firm should:

 Key Point Checklist